digital-analytics-program/gov-wide-code/README.md

 ### Participating in the DAP

-On November 8, 2016, the Office of Management and Budget (OMB) released a memorandum on ["Policies for Federal Agency Public Websites and Digital Services"](https://obamawhitehouse.archives.gov/sites/default/files/omb/memoranda/2017/m-17-06.pdf), which requires federal agencies to implement the DAP javascript code on all public facing federal websites.
-On September 22, 2023, the DAP requirement was reinforced with OMB's latest memorandum on ["Deliverying a Digital-First Public Experience"] (https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf).
+On September 22, 2023, the Office of Management and Budget (OMB) released a memorandum on ["Delivering a Digital-First Public Experience"](https://www.whitehouse.gov/wp-content/uploads/2023/09/M-23-22-Delivering-a-Digital-First-Public-Experience.pdf), which requires federal agencies to implement the DAP javascript code on all public facing federal websites.
+The requirement was originally introduced on November 8, 2016, in the OMB memorandum M-17-06 "Policies for Federal Agency Public Websites and Digital Services."

 The Digital Analytics Program offers a central hosting server for its minified JavaScript file at `https://dap.digitalgov.gov/Universal-Federated-Analytics-Min.js`.
 As of August 2018, the file is gzipped and served compressed by default, but will be served uncompressed where `Accept-Encoding: gzip` is not present in the viewer.